 CL:AIRE continues to provide eLearning modules for remediation technologies, options appraisal, risk assessment and sustainable remediation.
-It is also developing further modules in new areas, which it anticipates being launched in 2016.
+It developed an asbestos awareness eLearning module to meet industry demand which will be launched in January 2018.
+It is also developing further modules in new areas, which will also be launched in 2018.